UVic-Data-Science-for-SE/course/README.md

 There are no mandatory texts.
 We will cover public tutorials and papers.
 I occasionally refer to chapters from the following, all available "free" from the Uvic library:

 1. **[Data Mining from Scratch](https://search.library.uvic.ca/discovery/fulldisplay?docid=cdi_askewsholts_vlebooks_9781491904404&)** .
 No libraries in this one ...  examples in Python.
 Joel Grus  OReilly 2019.
-2. [**R for Data Science**](https://r4ds.had.co.nz/tibbles.html).
+2. [**R for Data Science (2e)**](https://r4ds.hadley.nz/preface-2e.html).
 A nice intro showing the R approach to importing, cleaning, visualizing data.
 Hadley Wickham & Garrett Grolemund.
-OReilly 2017, is under revision.
+OReilly.
 This version is freely available as HTML.
 3. [**Statistical Rethinking**](https://xcelab.net/rm/statistical-rethinking/).
 Bayesian approach to statistical inference with excellent and gentle intro.
 Available via the library e-collection.
 Also see his excellent Youtube recordings and Github material.
 Richard McElreath.
 CRC Press 2020 (2nd).
 4. [**Regression and Other Stories**](https://avehtari.github.io/ROS-Examples/).
 Intro to regression and inference with clear examples.
 Gelman, Hill, Vehtari.
 Cambridge 2021.